Yoinked from the almighty wikipedia ...

 Steve's Snacks Of The Week:

 ...
 AND NOW, Steve and this blog are both PROUD to once again present today's Church-less Movie of the Week in its entirety FOR FREE!
-Please, though, a few rules first.
-There's absolutely no talking in Steve's Theater.
-All talkers will be gently raped.
-And absolutely no cell phones or African-American berries allowed within the theater.
+But lets go over a few rules first.
+There's no talking in Steve's Theater during our feature presentation and talkers WILL be gutted and skinned!
+Also, no cell phones or African-American berries in the theater.
+No open flames.
+Dispose of all trash in its proper receptacle.
+And NO TEXTING!
+I am so serious about that one.

 And be sure to dim your headlights (where applicable).